 I’m not sure why the kids drew drew only portraits, but we now have a wall of smiling faces in our living room.
 Plus a rainbow inside a sun, which I LOVE (see lower left).

 Do you have butcher paper?
-I don't usually buy it because of the high cost but came across this roll in a children's consignment store.
-You could also use easel paper and maybe just tape two sheets side by side.
-Or you could use the big brown contractors paper that you can get at mega home stores.
+If not, you could also use easel paper and maybe just tape two sheets side by side.
+Or you could use the big brown contractors paper that you can get at mega home stores (cheap!).
 With the brown paper, you could either use white paint to paint inside the frames first (I considered doing this, just because I thought it would look cool), letting the paint dry before letting the kids draw or paint their pictures.
 Or, you could just let them draw on the paper as is.
 Oil pastels are vibrant enough to show up pretty well on the brown.